ravirasadiya/docs/docs/architecture/components/ethlsd_validator_app.md

       "contents": [
         {
           "type": "text",
-          "content": "To learn more about the exchange rate of rTokens and how they are calculated, please read:\n" },
+          "content": "To learn more about the exchange rate of vPLS Tokens and how they are calculated, please read:\n" },
         {
           "type": "link",